fry69/bluesky-migration-guide/README.md

 ---

-That is it.
-Next step is the migration process:
+That's it.
+The next step is the migration process:

 If not already logged into the mushroom account:
 ```shell
 $ goat account login -u fry69.dev -p '[old_pw]'
 ```
-First I tried the automated `goat account migrate` approach, for this wrote a little script:
+First, I tried the automated `goat account migrate` approach.
+For this, I wrote a little script:
 ```shell
 #!/usr/bin/env bash